-- 1. Align the expansion-card riser with the connector and the guide pins on the system board. - 2.
-Lower the expansion-card riser into place until the expansion-card riser is fully seated in the connector. - 3.
-If applicable, reinstall the expansion card into the expansion-card riser. - 4.
+- 1. If applicable, reinstall the expansion card(s) into the expansion card riser. - 2.
+Align the expansion-card riser with the connector and the riser guide pin on the system board. - 3.
+Lower the expansion-card riser into place until the expansion-card riser connector is fully seated in the connector. - 4.
 Close the system. - 5.
 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 6.
 Install any device drivers required for the card as described in the documentation for the card.